passportxyz/passport-docs/pages/building-with-passport/getting-access.md

----
-description: >-
-  This document outlines the steps required to obtain an API key and Scorer ID to access the Gitcoin Passport API.
----

-# API Access
+# Getting Access: Scorer ID and API Key

 The Passport API provides programmatic access to a wallet's Passport score.
 Once you have your API key, you need to include it with each request you make to the API.
 This allows Gitcoin to identify your app and verify that you are authorized to access the API.